How to Enhance Video Quality on Windows 11 While Streaming

 - Select the Video playback tile on the right.

 On the next screen, look for the option to save network bandwidth by playing video at a lower resolution.
-Toggle the switch to On or Off based on your needs.
+Toggle the switch On or Off, depending on your connection.

 Essential Video Enhancements